Michelle Bridges: 12 Week Body Transformation

 Michelle Bridges started the online 12 Week Body Transformation in 2010.
 As of January 2019, the program claims that users have lost a combined weight of over 1,500,000 kilograms.

 Personal life

 Bridges married fitness trainer and gym owner Bill Moore, who later became her business manager, in 2003.
 The couple separated in May 2013 and Bridges began dating fellow Biggest Loser trainer Steve Willis.
 She currently resides in Sydney.
 In July 2015, the couple announced they were expecting their first child together.
 On 19 December 2015, Bridges gave birth to their son.
 She later confirmed that she and Steve Willis had ended their relationship.

 Legal issues

-On 26 January 2020, Bridges pleaded guilty to mid-range drink-driving after being caught behind the wheel of her 4WD.
+On 26 January 2020, Bridges pleaded guilty to mid-range drink-driving after being caught behind the wheel of her 4WD with her five-year-old son in the car.
 She allegedly returned a blood alcohol reading of 0.086.
 She was fined $750 and banned from driving for three months.